-If DCNN-based image classification is to gain wider application and acceptance within the geoscience community, similar demonstrable examples, need to be coupled with accessible tools and datasets to develop deep neural network architectures that better discriminate landforms and land uses in landscape imagery.
-To that end, we invite interested readers to use our data and code (see Acknowledgements) to explore variation in classifications among multiple DCNN architectures, and to use our extensive pixel-level label dataset to evaluate and facilitate in the development of custom DCNN models for specific classification tasks in the geosciences.
+439 If DCNN-based image classification is to gain wider application and acceptance within the 440 geoscience community, demonstrable successes such as presented in this paper, need to be coupled 441 with accessible tools and datasets in order to develop deep neural network architectures to better 442 discriminate landforms and land uses in landscape imagery.
+To that end, we invite interested readers 443 to use our data and code (see Acknowledgements) to explore variation in classifications among 444 multiple DCNN architectures, and to use our extensive pixel-level label dataset to evaluate and 445 facilitate in the development of custom DCNN models for specific classification tasks in the 446 geosciences.